Staging the Dining Room DIY Home Staging Tips for a faster, more profitable home sale

 For open shelving in a small dining room, match accessories to the color of the wall--they will seemingly blend in to the wall, creating the impression of spaciousness.

 Make a wall grouping with a collection of beautiful plates.
 Form the grouping into a geometric shape, like a circle or square.
-Go to hanging artwork and mirrors for instructions on making wall arrangements.
+See hanging artwork and mirrors for instructions on making wall arrangements.

 Simple, yet elegant table setting